On the numerical solution to an inverse medium problem: Introduction

 Our work in this paper is inspired by a class of sampling methods that have been studied more recently.
 We are particularly interested in the orthogonality sampling method (OSM) proposed in~\cite{Potth2010}.
 While inheriting the advantages of the classical sampling methods mentioned above, the OSM is particularly attractive thanks to its simplicity and efficiency.
-For instance, the implementation of the OSM only involves an evaluation of an inner product or some double integral (no regularization is needed).
+For instance, the implementation of the OSM only involves an evaluation of an inner product or some double integral (no need to solve an ill-posed problems).
 The method is extremely robust with respect to noise in the data and its stability can be easily justified.
 However, the theoretical analysis of the OSM is far less developed compared with that of the classical sampling methods, especially the FM and LSM.
-The original paper~\cite{Potth2010} justifies the OSM for small scattering objects using one-wave data.
-Its multi-frequency version has been theoretically investigated in~\cite{Gries2008}.
-The theoretical analysis of the OSM for extended scatterers using multi-static data has been studied in~\cite{Liu2017} via an equivalent relation between the OSM and a direct sampling method.
-The OSM has been recently extended to Maxwell's equations for one-wave data and multi-static data in~\cite{Nguye2019, Harri2020}.
-We also refer to~\cite{Liu2017, Ji2019, Ito2012, Ito2013, Harri2019, Kang2018, Park2018} for studies on direct sampling methods (DSM) which are closely related to the OSM.
-We note that the DSM studied in~\cite{Ito2012, Ito2013, Kang2018, Park2018} and related works aims to reconstruct only thin and small scattering objects.
-And to our knowledge, most of the works for the OSM and DSM have been studied for inverse scattering problems with far-field data.
-The data is either the scattering amplitude of the scattered field or the scattered field measured on some boundary that is far away from unknown targets.
-The latter is typically the case when the well known Helmholtz-Kirchhoff identity is used to justify the sampling method, see for instance~\cite{Ito2012,Ito2013,Kang2018}.
+We also refer to~\cite{Liu2017, Harri2022, Ito2012, Ito2013, Harri2019, Kang2018, Park2018} for studies on direct sampling methods (DSM) which are closely related to the OSM.